Picnic table area along Three Square Hollow Overlook

 Locust Point Trail

 Locust Point Trail is not a typical overlook.
 The narrow, steep, winding trail leads hikers to a clearing created by fallen, dead locust trees that offers a view of Kings Gap Hollow.
-Although short (about .8 miles from the Pump House Parking Lot), this trail is not ideal for novice hikers due to not being as well-marked as other trails.
+Although short (about .8 miles from the Pump House Parking Lot), this trail is not ideal for novice hikers because it is not as well-marked as other trails.

 Fall trees and landscape along Locust Point Trail